 At StrongHearts Native Helpline, we understand the term mutual abuse to be a fallacy.
 Domestic violence is a pattern of coercive or violent behaviors by one partner to gain and maintain power and control over the other partner.
-All partners in intimate relationships cannot have power over each other.

 Taking responsibility for your behavior is the first step.